 You might have heard about the rocky relationship between cannabis and social media, how different sites are enforcing their policies, and what dispensary personnel can do to minimize the effects of these policies.

-Build a website and keep it current.
 Don’t make the mistake that social media pages are all you need for an online presence.
 You should also have a functional, up-to-date website for your business.
 Consider user-friendly services like Wix, WordPress, Weebly or one of the many others that can easily build and launch your website.
 Then make someone on your team responsible for keeping the site current.

 This applies as much to your front-line employees and physical space as it does to you as a dispensary owner or manager.
 Your burden is higher because you set the tone for your staff.
 If you dress, act and conduct yourself professionally, employees will see that you expect them to be professional as well.
 Beyond being well-groomed and well-mannered, you can do other things to help keep your operation looking professional.

 How you conduct business in back of the store will affect operations in the front of the store.
 If you’re disorganized and unprofessional in the back office, don’t expect bud room employees to keep up appearances for you.
 Here are some things to consider…

 Many point-of-sale systems offer data tracking, so take time to familiarize yourself with these features.
-Ask the vendor for additional training to help you get the most of what you’re paying for.
+Ask the vendor for additional training to help you get the most out of what you’re paying for.
 Also consider industry-specific services like Headset or BDS Analytics to maximize data tracking, analysis and execution.

 There’s always room to improve the professionalism of your business.
 By taking these few steps, you can stay ahead of your competition as the industry continues to mature.
 The investments you make today will pay off in the short-term but will also help your dispensary remain agile, efficient and business-savvy for years to come.

-© 2017 CAN Performance Group, LLC.
+© 2019 CAN Performance Group, LLC.
 All rights reserved.